 The perception of how fast your site loads and how responsive feels to user interaction is vitally important; even more important that actual download time but difficult to quantify.
-There are areas of your site that you may not be able to make faster, but you can make it feel faster even if the metrics discussed in the other sections can't be improved.
+There are areas of your site that you may not be able to make faster, but you can make it feel faster even if the metrics discussed in the othser sections can't be improved.

-There is no unicorn metric that can measure what the user feels, but metrics are useful in gauging improvements (and regressions).
+There is no unicorn metric that can measure what the user feels, but metrics are useful in guaging improvements (and regressions).
 Relevant measurements include first meaningful paint (FMP), largest contentful paint (LCP), time to interactive (TTI), render start, DOM interactive, and speed index.

-Speed index is also used to approximate perceived performance: it measures the average time for pixels on the visible screen to be painted.
+Speed index (en-US) is also used to approximate perceived performance: it measures the average time for pixels on the visible screen to be painted.
 It doesn't account for jitter, nor does it weight which content important to a user more highly, so it's not a perfect metric.